redtexts/texts/nicolaievsky_mh_1936_man_and_fighter.md

-object of the society as 'a free association of men who united for collective action, without formality, without solemnity, without mysterious rites, simply because they felt confidence in one another and deemed unity preferable to isolated action.'8 Guillaume is no objective witness, but he must have been pretty faithful to the facts in this.
+object of the society as 'a free association of men who united for collective action, without formality, without solemnity, without mysterious rites, simply because they felt confidence in one another and deemed unity preferable to isolated action [^30].'
+Guillaume is no objective witness, but he must have been pretty faithful to the facts in this.
 However much Bakunin wanted to assimilate his organisation to the International, it remained a secret society within the International, keeping its existence secret from it and aiming at gaining control of it.
 Guillaume bears witness to this, for he describes how Meuron, the old Carbonaro, who joined the secret society at the same time, rejoiced.
-'He rejoiced at the thought that the International would be doubled by a secret organisation which should preserve it from the dangers to which the intriguing and ambitious might subject it.'9
+'He rejoiced at the thought that the International would be doubled by a secret organisation which should preserve it from the dangers to which the intriguing and ambitious might subject it [^31].'

 The contrast between the ideas of the old Illuminati, Carbonari and the rest and those whose aim was to use the International to lead the